KnowledgeExpert/selenidejs/README.md

-Protractor-extensions is a wrapper for Element and Collection of Elements that uses [Protractor](https://www.protractortest.org/#/) as a runner.
+Selenidejs is a wrapper for Element and Collection of Elements that uses [Protractor](https://www.protractortest.org/#/) as a runner.

 ## How to use Selenidejs

-In order to use selenidejs you have to add

-`"selenidejs": "git+ssh://git@github.com/KnowledgeExpert/selenidejs.git"`

-to `dependencies` in `package.json`.
+### Installation

+`npm i selenidejs`

 ## Base entities in selenidejs